HSLdevcom/transitdata-common/README.md

 To access GitHub Packages, you also need to create an access token and include it in Maven settings.
 See [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages) for more details.

+Note that older versions of transitdata-common are automatically removed from GitHub Packages to encourage keeping the package up-to-date.
+If the build of a project that depends on transitdata-common stops working, update transitdata-common to the [latest version](https://github.com/HSLdevcom/transitdata-common/packages/665985).

 It is also possible to compile the project yourself and use it via local maven repository.

 ## Protobuf